-The rapper’s contentious social media persona, criminal controversy, and thirst for beef helped him ascend, and also led to his downfall.
+The contentious social media persona, criminal controversy, and thirst for beef helped 6ix9ine ascend, and also led to his downfall.

 There’s been much said about Brooklyn rapper 6ix9ine’s brazen antics over the past year.
 The rainbow-haired, controversy-stirring artist has been called a master troll by hoards of supporters, “brilliant” (yet timorous) by Chuck D, and “the smartest dude in the music industry” by DJ Paul.
 What hasn’t been mentioned enough, however, is that he’s been so thirsty for “clout” that the chase lead him straight to prison.